helman101/telegram-bot/README.md

 # Remby the Telegram bot

-> Remby is a bot made with Ruby best practices, connected with the Telegram APIs thank to telegram-ruby-bot gem
+> Remby is a bot made with Ruby best practices, connected with the Telegram APIs thanks to the telegram-ruby-bot gem

 ![screenshot](./img/bot_screenshot.PNG)

-Additional description about the project and its features.
+Remby is a simple telegram bot created to help you to know how much water you have to drink water.

 ## Built With